adapter-hub/adapters/adapter_docs/overview.md

-# Overview: Efficient Fine-Tuning and Adapters
+# Overview: Efficient Fine-Tuning Methods

 Large pre-trained Transformer-based language models (LMs) have become the foundation of NLP in recent years.
 While the most prevalent method of using these LMs for transfer learning involves costly *full fine-tuning* of all model parameters, a series of *efficient* and *lightweight* alternatives have been established in recent time.